Fragments from The King of Personal Shopping

 I hate you—I hate you like I hate the State, reef on which the revolutions of our century

-; bleached reef you sign petitions to protect; dehiscent revolutions
+have been shipwrecked; bleached reef you sign petitions to protect; dehiscent revolutions

 sutured with the absent worry of a test-dummy’s check-engine light; wrecked ship